 Acted on the acquisition of Allity from Lend Lease.

-Listed as a leading lawyer in Mergers and Acquisitions Law.
+Recognised as a key lawyer in corporate and M&A

 Recent decisions by the Treasurer of Australia indicate a growing trend towards the imposition of data control conditions in connection with foreign investment approvals.
 Investors should allow for...